 It is made of Grade A cow milk that is not treated with rBST.

-It is enriched with vitamins A and D and has lactase in it to improve digestion and lessen lactose intolerance symptoms.
+It is enriched with vitamins A and D and has also contains lactase.

-The best thing about the milk is they provide an unconditional money-back guarantee in case you aren’t satisfied with the milk.
+The best thing about the milk is the company provides an unconditional money-back guarantee in case you aren’t satisfied.

-If milk with 2% isn’t your cup of tea, they offer dairy-free milk that will be more creamy.
+If milk with 2% isn’t your cup of tea, they offer creamier dairy-free milk.

-If you’re looking for a less fat option, they offer one percent lactose-free milk also.
+If you’re looking for a lower fat option, they also offer one percent lactose-free milk.

 6. Natrel Lactose No cost 22% Mil

 The two next names on the list can be considered shelves-stable.
-These are excellent options for those who wish to carry their milk wherever they go, or would like to stock up on their pantry but don’t have a lot of space in their fridge.
+These are excellent options for those who want portable milk that won't go off.
+If you want to stock up on your pantry and don’t have a lot of space in your fridge, consider this option.

-Natrel Lactose-Free Milk does not contain any preservatives or additives, and is based on pasteurization and sealing to ensure the milk stays fresh, even when it is not in the refrigerator.
+Natrel Lactose-Free Milk does not contain any preservatives or additives, and is pasteurization and sealed to ensure the milk stays fresh, even when it is not in the refrigerator.

-There are a variety of alternatives for lactose-free milk If you’re looking to test different amounts of fat in milk to create a more or less creamy milk, such as Natrel 1 percent Lactose-Free milk and Natrel Lactose-Free Whole Milk.
+There are a variety of alternatives to the lactose-free milk.
+Look at Natrel 1 percent Lactose-Free milk and Natrel Lactose-Free Whole Milk.